 If you can’t find a manual fix and/or don’t want to wait for Apple’s next iOS 14 beta release, you can downgrade back to iOS 13.
 A downgrade option will always be available, but your downgrade options could change over time.

-Right now, you can only downgrade back to iOS 13.6.
-You can’t downgrade to anything older than that.
-Apple’s closed off the downgrade path to older updates.
+Right now, you can only downgrade back to iOS 13.6.1 or iOS 13.6.
+You can’t downgrade to anything older than iOS 13.6 because Apple’s no longer signing on older updates.